oban-bg/oban/guides/recipes/reliable-scheduling.md

 |> Oban.insert()
 ```

-your workers may not be aware of/attempt to perform the job until the next tick
+your workers may not be aware of/attempt to perform the job until the next tick as specific by the
-as specific by the [Oban Stager][stag] `:interval` option.
-By default this is
-set to `1_000ms`.
+`Oban.Stager` `:interval` option.
+By default this is set to `1_000ms`.

 **Be aware:** Configuring the `:interval` option below the recommended default
 can have a considerable impact on database performance!
 It is not advised to
 lower this value and should only be done as a last resort after considering
 other ways to achieve your desired outcome.

-[stag]: Oban.Plugins.Stager.html